epfl-ada/ada-2022-project-abracadabra2022/README.md

 If cinema is a mirror of society, did wars influence cinema?
 If yes, how and when?

    * A:  Does war have a cultural impact and more specifically on movies?
-   * B:  There are no winners in wars.
-Is it true in movies?
+   * B:  How does war influence ou perceptions on movies?
+Does it influence on geopolitics?
-   * C:  Wars affect the peception that we have to certain movies, but does it also affect our perception of movie genres itself?
+   * C:  How has war influence on genres more specifically on genre trends ?

 ## Proposed additional datasets